Joseph Rykwert

-Joseph Rykwert CBE (born April 5, 1926) is Paul Philippe Cret Professor Emeritus of Architecture at the University of Pennsylvania, and one of the foremost architectural historians and critics of his generation.
-He has spent most of his working life in the United Kingdom and America.
-He has taught the history and theory of architecture at several institutions in Europe and North America.
+Joseph Rykwert CBE (5 April 1926 – 17 or 18 October 2024) was a British architectural historian and writer.
+He was the Paul Philippe Cret Professor of Architecture at the University of Pennsylvania, and one of the foremost architectural historians and critics of his generation.
+He spent most of his working life in the United Kingdom and the United States.
+He taught the history and theory of architecture at several institutions in Europe and North America.
 Rykwert is the author of many influential works on architecture, including The Idea of a Town (1963), On Adam's House in Paradise (1972), The Dancing Column (1996) and The Seduction of Place (2000).
-All his books have been translated into several languages.
+All of his books have been translated into several languages.